 For detailed guidance on personal information, decision makers should refer to What is personal information?.

 While only living individuals can have personal information, the RTI Act explicitly recognises the privacy rights of the deceased in both the public interest factors9 and in the obligation to consult.

-When considering applications for information about a deceased person, decision makers should refer to Applications for medical records of the deceased10.
+When considering applications for information about a deceased person, decision makers should refer to Applications for records of a deceased person10.

 Public interest factors

 The public interest factors against disclosure that apply to third party personal information will vary from application to application, but the most common include:

 - Disclosure of the information could reasonably be expected to cause a public interest harm if disclosure would disclose personal information of a person, whether living or dead.11 (The personal information factor against disclosure.)

 - Disclosure of the information could reasonably be expected to prejudice the protection of an individual’s right to privacy.12 (The privacy factor against disclosure.)